IbrahimHosseini/iosBoilerplate/README.md

 1. Multi-language include RTL and LTR
 2. Set up two font in default for Persian and English language
 3. Change font based on language
-4. Custom label, Button, textField and more feature who explain in the readme file
+4. Custom label, Button, textField and more feature